 If your team members are set up as Agents in CallRail, we’ll also associate their names with each interaction they have with a customer, including the calls they’ve taken or placed in Lead Center.
 Then, you can use our Calls by Agent report to measure productivity for individual team members.
 The data from this report can be spliced by total number of calls, inbound calls, outbound calls, missed calls, and average duration of calls over a given time period.
 This report is available to you, with or without the Lead Center add-on, as part of our Calls Essentials plan as well.

-Both keyword-level tracking and our Calls by Number report are available on our $45 Call Essentials plan.
+Both visitor-level tracking and our Calls by Number report are available on our $45 Call Essentials plan.
 For more details on how to make the switch, check out this help article.

 How can we help?